espocrm/documentation/docs/extensions/voip-integration/starface-integration-setup.md

 #### Step 1:

-Fill in the connection details of your Starafce server.
+Fill in the connection details of your Starface server.
 To do this, go to the Administration (System panel) -> VoIP » STARFACE.

 ![Starface integration config](../../_static/images/extensions/voip-integration/starface-admin-setup.png)